What is Erasmus+?

 Apply to the Erasmus host institution or organisation

 Follow your chosen Erasmus host institution's instructions to submit an application for study.

 Apply to your chosen organisation/enterprise for your traineeship.

 When your placement for studies is confirmed by your Erasmus host institution or your traineeship is confirmed by your employer, you can apply online for your Erasmus grant.

-To complete your grant application go to our online Erasmus grant application form.
-This form is suitable for Erasmus placements/traineeships that start on or after 1 June 2017 and end by 30 September 2018.
-You will need to register your email address and password (on the right-hand side of the screen) before you can log in to the Erasmus grant application form (on the left-hand side of the screen).
+To complete your Ulster grant application go to our online application form.
+This form is suitable for Erasmus+ placements/traineeships that start on or after 1 June 2018 and end by 30 September 2019.

-- Approval Form - filled in by your Department Erasmus Coordinator/Placement Tutor
+Step 4: Upload the Approval Form which must be completed by your Department Erasmus Coordinator/Placement Tutor